List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

 Taku [Car #318, and former Taku Tram Mile 0 Station ] is a contraction of the Tlingit phrase t’aawák galakú, which means a flood of Canada geese.
 Taku River flows into the Taku Inlet, 18 miles northeast of Juneau.

 "Tarahne" [Gasoline-Screw Propeller Boat] was directly derived from Tarahini, which was the name of a little creek at Atlin.
 The name Tarahini was suggested to the ship's carpenter by Chief Taku Jack (John Taku, Sr.).
 Tarahini was the English adaptation of the Tlingit phrase té yaa .aa hini, which means stream sitting along rock.
 Tarahini had been derived by eliminating yaa and by substituting the English \ra\ sound for the Tlingit aspirated \.aa\ sound.
 Thus, all vocal sounds in Tarahini occur in English.
 The reason for the subsequent alteration from Tarahini to "Tarahne" is not known.

 Tatshenshini [Car #312] is the English adaptation of the Tlingit phrase t’á chaan sha-héeni, which means river with stinking chinook (king) salmon at its headwaters.
 This name refers to the dead salmon at the headwaters of the pre-1891 Tatshenshini River (subsequently the Blanchard River).
-These headwaters are along the Goat Creek Trail (X’wáat’heeni Dei-yi, one of the three Chilkat trails between Haines and Hutshi Lake, Yukon), 100 trail-miles from Haines.
+These headwaters are along the Silver Lake Trail [Dáanáak’w Dei-yi], one of the three Chilkat trails between Haines and Hutshi Lake, Yukon).
+The headwaters were 100 miles from Haines via this trail.
 In 1891, the name Tatshenshini was re-assigned to a different river.
 Pre-1891 Tatshenshini River (subsequently the Blanchard River) located at Haines Highway Kilometer 144.8.
 Post-1891 Tatshenshini River located 5 kilometers west of Haines Highway Kilometer 164, via Dalton Post Road.

-Taye [likely candidate for a car name] is the English adaptation of the Southern Tutchone word tàłe, which means northern pike.
+Taye [likely candidate for a car name] – circumstantial evidence suggests that this name is the English adaptation of the Southern Tutchone word tàłe, which means northern pike.
 Northern pike are abundant in Taye Lake.
 Nevertheless, Tàłe [“Taye”] was not actually the Southern Tutchone name for the lake itself.
 The Southern Tutchone name for the lake itself is Chįį’a K’üa, which means Side Stream, Where One Sets Fish Traps for Spawning Salmon.
 The Tlingit name for the lake is \Yut-tae-ghat’\ or, more likely, Óot’-dei Xáat, which refers to Salmon Running Toward Stone Fishing Weirs – possibly, the same fish traps referred to in the Southern Tutchone name.
 (Salmon once were present in Taye Lake, but no longer are.)
 Taye Lake located 18 kilometers north of Champagne (Alaska Highway Kilometer 1513), along the Neskatahin Trail [Neskatahin Dei-yi].